-This document outlines the teaching, organisation and management of music taught and learnt at Shobnall Primary & Nursery School.
+This policy outlines the teaching, organisation and management of music taught and learnt at Shobnall Primary & Nursery School.

-The document has been drawn up as a result of staff discussion and its implementation is the responsibility of all teaching staff.
+The policy has been drawn up as a result of staff discussion and its implementation is the responsibility of all teaching staff.
 The responsibility for monitoring and review rests with the music subject leader.

-The main purposes of this document are:
+The main purposes of this policy are: